nishudel/Optimisation_Project/README.md

 # Optimisation_Project

-Just download the entire folder and run the main_opt_v2.py file.
+Just download the entire folder

+Use anaconda and python3

+Downlad mujoco_py and cvxpy modules

+Run the main_opt_v2.py file.

 The model of digit is in the model folder